NNPDF/reportengine/docs/DESIGN.md

 In addition to resource providers, the client can also implement **checks** (see above).
-A difference is that checks do have access to the namespace and the `DagResolver` instance where they belong.
+A difference is that checks do have access to the namespace and the `ResourceProcessor` instance where they belong.
 This is necessary to implement less trivial checks.
 For instance SMPDF checks that the PDF requested for plotting exist in LHAPDF.
 However if a new PDF set is to be generated in some previous step (and in another